someguynamedjosh/nodespeak/design/language.md

 }
 ```
 The question mark after the letter T indicates that it is a template parameter.
-Let's look at what happens when this function is called:
+Let's look at what happens when this macro is called:
 ```rust
 Int result = add(12, 3);
 ```